-- 1. To understand the underlying principles of Child welfare and identify Children's Rights in different contexts - To be able to make a comparison between the legislation and processes in Jersey and the UK - To analyse the theory and practice involved in provision for children together with the consequences to children and families under the UK legislative frameworks of both Jersey and the UK
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to To understand the underlying principles of child welfare and identify children's rights in different contexts.
+To be able to make a comparison between the legislation processes in Jersey and the UK.
+To analyse the theory and practice involved in provision for children together with the consequences to children and families under Knowledge and Understanding: 2,3,5,9 Cognitive and Intellectual skills: 1,2,3,5,6 Key/Transferable skills: 3,4,5,7 Practical skills: the UK and Jersey legislative frameworks.